Easter Egg Sensory Color Sorting Fun!

 Easter Egg Color Sorting

-- Three clear plastic tubs (one for each color)
+- 3 clear plastic storage bins (one for each color)

 Fill your tubs about ¾ full of water and add your food coloring or fizzy bath tablets to create your color tubs.
 My children enjoy helping with this part almost as much as doing the activity itself!

 Next, gather a variety of plastic Easter eggs in your chosen colors, mix them up, and put them in a basket or container for your child.
 We used eggs of different shapes, sizes, shades, and textures to keep the activity interesting and make sorting the colors a bit more challenging.
 For even more learning fun, fill some of the eggs with beans or rice to make them “noisy,” and fill others with something heavy like play dough to make them sink.
 Your child/children will have fun discovering these little surprises as they explore their baskets!

 Place your tubs of water on a low table or on the ground so that your children can access them easily.
 Give each child his/her container of eggs and encourage them to sort the colored eggs into the corresponding tubs of water.
 To make it more of a gross motor challenge, have the children stand back from the tubs and try to toss the eggs into the correct tubs.